-- 2. Attend any required information/registration session. - 3.
+- 1. Complete an application for admission. - 2.
+Attend any required information/registration session. - 3.
 Satisfy the required assessment by taking the reading and English COMPASS test or equivalent. - 4.
-Complete the required COMPASS testing, obtaining a satisfactory score in algebra (49 or higher) or ACT scores with a math sub score of 19 or higher, or completion of MAT 063 with a grade of "C" or better. - 5.
+Minimum COMPASS algebra score of 46, or minimum ACT math score of 19, or completion of MAT 063 with a grade of "C" or higher. - 5.
 Successful completion of CSC 110 Intro to Computers or equivalent or approval of the program counselor.